 1. No building can be taller than a coconut tree

 It’s no secret that some other holiday destinations have been harshened by the westerner’s touch; their peaceful beaches now flocked with tourists and their lush forests replaced by concrete high rises.
 But you won’t find that in the Cook Islands — there’s a government mandate that states that no building can be taller than a coconut tree.
-What’s more, the nation is environmentally conscious, with designated conservation areas, sustainable farming of black pearls and an aim to use 100% renewable energy by 2020, including solar and wind power.
+What’s more, the nation is environmentally conscious, with designated conservation areas, and sustainable farming of black pearls.

 2. You can use the entire island as your resort